oddrationale/ACollectionOfChessWisdom/manuscript/07_The_Endgame.md

 Zugzwang is the great enemy of knights and kings in the endgame.

 As soon as you get to the endgame, activate the king.
 Bring it back to the center or somewhere useful.
 If there are rooks on the board, please make sure to avoid back-rank mates by making luft or centralizing the king.
 Try to create a passed pawn and make a queen, or force your opponent to give up material to prevent you from doing so.
 Keep your pieces active.
 Rooks are effective from far away.
-Don’t place your pawns on the same color squares as your bishop.
+Don't place your pawns on the same color squares as your bishop.
 In king and pawn endings, try to clear paths for your pawns with your king.
 Remember the value of diagonal king moves.
 With them, you can often cover more territory and accomplish multiple aims.
-Don’t waste time making a lot of queens.
+Don't waste time making a lot of queens.
 Once you get an extra queen, force mate.

 When losing, avoid the endgame unless you can achieve a positional draw.
 You can trade, for instance, to reach an endgame with bishops of opposite colors.
 Such endgames are often drawn, even if one player is ahead by a few pawns.
-You also can exchange if you can saddle your opponent with a rook-pawn and a bishop that doesn’t control the pawn’s promotion square.
+You also can exchange if you can saddle your opponent with a rook-pawn and a bishop that doesn't control the pawn's promotion square.
 If the endgame comes down to a minor piece and pawn vs a minor piece, you may be able to sacrifice the minor piece for a draw.
 In general, fight on tooth and nail.
 Make your opponent earn the win.
 No one ever won by resigning.